yvancochet/Web-PW3/README.md

 ---
 ## Introduction

-The aim of this project is to get familiar with modern developpment architecture with separated front-end and back-end.
+The aim of this project is to get familiar with modern developpement architecture with separated front-end and back-end.
 The objective is to realise an app with a Node.js framework for the front-end and the back-end with a separate database.
 We must expose an api via our back-end and use it with our front-end.

 ## Project

-The project we decides to realise is a simple notes app.
+The project we decides to realise is a notes app.
 It is quite simlpe, one can create, edit, remove notes within a web interface that is fully responsive. <br/>
 Here are the technology used : <br/>
 <br/>